From July 04 to July 20, 2018

 Sampling

-During this mission, 4 sites had been referenced and were explored.
-Two near the coasts, two offshore, targeted in particular to study and compare the possible impact of human coastal pollution.
+Two near the coast, two offshore, targeted in particular to study and compare the possible impact of coastal human pollution.

-Cutting-edge technology for exploration
+Cutting-edge technologies for exploration

 About GEOMAR

-GEOMAR Helmholtz (Centre for Ocean Research Kiel) is a world renowned marine research institute.
+GEOMAR Helmholtz (Centre for Ocean Research Kiel) is a world-renowned marine research institute.

-It studies the chemical, physical, biological and geological processes of the seabed, oceans and ocean margins and their interactions with the atmosphere.
+It studies the chemical, physical, biological and geological processes of the seabed, oceans and ocean margins, and their interactions with the atmosphere.

-The Poseidon research vessel
+The RV Poseidon

-The Poseidon was built in 1976 and belongs to the pool of German research vessels.
-It has a wet laboratory, two dry laboratories, and gear for the deployment of oceanographic tools such as the Jago submarine or a bathymetric sounder.
+It has a wet laboratory, two dry laboratories, and equipment for deploying oceanographic tools such as the Jago submarine and a bathysonde.

 The Jago submarine

-The Jago is a manned exploration submersible.
-It moves autonomously under water and is not connected by an umbilical cable to the support vessel.
-Two large hemispheric windows offer the pilot or an observer excellent views of the seabed and the immediate environment.
+It moves autonomously underwater and is not connected by an umbilical cable to the support vessel.

-The Jago is currently the only manned research submersible in Germany.
-It is stationed at the Helmholtz Centre for Ocean Research (GEOMAR) since 2006.
+It has been stationed at the Helmholtz Centre for Ocean Research (GEOMAR) since 2006.

 The participants